zxkevinxz/ai-hero/courses/08-first-cohort-course/03-day-2/02-integrating-langfuse/problem.md

 ```

 This `instrumentation.ts` file will be called both in development and production.
 This, combined with the environment variables which we've already configured, will export our data to langfuse.

+- Run the app locally, make a few queries and check the LangFuse dashboard to see the data.